The-Frederickson-Lab/mission-statement/README.md

 Please note that this is not a legal document, and does not replace or supersede departmental and universities policies.

-## Personal & Interpersonal Conduct
+## PERSONAL & INTERPERSONAL CONDUCT

 - How to treat one another
 - Equity, diversity, & inclusion